 Hoisin Sauce

-But this is why Hoisin sauce goes well with Pho since its broth is commonly made with a mixture of cinnamon, star anise, ginger, clove, coriander, fennel, and cardamom.
-A very aromatic blend!
+Some recipes even include ginger, adjusting the flavor based on the dish.
+This is why Hoisin sauce pairs so well with Pho, as the broth is traditionally made with a fragrant blend of cinnamon, star anise, ginger, clove, coriander, fennel, and cardamom—a truly aromatic combination!

 A blend that would go so deliciously with duck.
 I also remember back in my restaurant days, using a similar combination to make a crispy duck salad.
 The duck is cooked on fat, aka duck confit, and then sealed in a vacuumed bag for a couple of days.